Coherent and Multi-modality Image Inpainting via Latent Space Optimization: Experiments

-\FloatBarrier \paragraph{Spatial-controlled Inpainting.} We use ControlNet~\cite{controlnet} to encode features from Canny maps, segmentation maps, sketches, etc., and add these encoded feature vectors to the original U-Net network to achieve spatial control of semantic information within the mask region.
-We compare our method with SD-Inpaint~\cite{ldm}, Blended Latent Diffusion(BLD)~\cite{bld}, MaGIC~\cite{magic}.
-Among them, SD-Inpaint and BLD, like our method, are based on Stable Diffusion v1-5 and use ControlNet to input spatial control information.
+We use ControlNet~\cite{controlnet} to encode features from Canny maps, segmentation maps, sketches, etc., and add these encoded features to the original U-Net network to achieve spatial control of semantic information within the mask region.